cherryjain12/FileExplorer/README.md

+This application is build using C++.
+Inorder to run the application on you local machine first navigate to the directory and type the following command.

+user@user-Inspiron-3542:~/Desktop/git/fileexplorer$ ./FileExplorer

 Following are the important points regarding the project.

 1: The application must only be opened in full screen else the layout of the application will get disturbed.